-A 12-month employee will not accumulate vacation entitlement while absent on sick leave, WCB or any other leave whether paid or unpaid exceeding 30 calendar days.
+An employee will not accumulate vacation entitlement while absent on sick leave, WCB or any other leave whether paid or unpaid exceeding 30 calendar days, except as prescribed by the BC Employment Standards Act.

 21.4 Hours of Work

 Full-time support staff will work a 371⁄2 hour week.